metaplex-foundation/developer-hub/src/pages/core/update.md

 ---
-title: Updating Assets
+title: Core - Updating Assets
 metaTitle: Core - Updating Assets
-description: Learn how to update Assets on Core
+description: Learn how to update Core NFT Assets on using Metaplex packages.
 ---

 The update authority or delegate of a Core Asset has the ability to change some of the Asset's data.